-A member of the state bars of Utah (1977), Nevada (1999), and Idaho (2000), Peter Guyon has extensive legal experience in complex civil litigation as well as in criminal and other matters spanning more than 30 years.
-Criminal cases defended include white collar crime, drug trafficking, receiving stolen property, theft, forgery, fraud, and DUI.
+A member of the state bars of Utah, Nevada, and Idaho, Peter Guyon has extensive legal experience in complex civil litigation as well as in criminal and other matters.
+His impressive career has spanned more than 30 years and he has helped countless clients in troubling situations.
+Notable criminal cases he has defended include those concerning white collar crime, drug trafficking, receiving stolen property, theft, forgery, fraud, and DUI.

 - Brigham Young University – J. Reuben Clark Law School — J.D.